SHORT FILM LAB

 Location: BAM (Brooklyn Academy of Music)

 The UFO Short Film Lab supports early-career directors over 18 months as they produce two short film projects from development through distribution.
-Filmmakers advance and refine their voice and craft, while receiving project financial support, mentorship, professional development, and industry connections as part of a collaborative community.
+Filmmakers receive financial support, mentorship, access to professional development opportunities, and industry connections as part of a collaborative community.

 • Mentorship from program staff, guest filmmakers, and industry experts at all project stages